Table of Contents

 Diporto is a great taverna for dishes like soups, stews and grilled whole fish.
 This Athens restaurant menu changes daily based on market availability, making each meal a bit of a surprise.

 While at Diporto, we drank house retsina, a special age-old Greek wine distinctly flavored with pine resin.
 We can’t say we would drink retsina every day, but at Diporto the piney wine completes the special experience.
 Plus we didn’t order it – a carafe just magically appeared at our table.
-Who were we to say no during what may be the best lunch in Athens?
+Who were we to say no during what may have been our best lunch in Athens?

 Pro Tip